-- C.6.1 The Nomination Committee undertakes, once every two years, a performance evaluation of the Board, assessing the skills, knowledge and experience of individual directors as well as effective contribution and commitment to the role, and report on this to the Board.
+C.6.1 The Nomination Committee undertakes, once every two years, a performance evaluation of the Board, assessing the skills, knowledge and experience of individual directors as well as effective contribution and commitment to the role, and report on this to the Board.
 The Board acts on the results of the evaluation by recognising the strengths and addressing the weaknesses.
-Additionally, the Board takes note of the self-evaluation reports of the Board Committees. - C.6.2 The Nomination Committee considers the objective criteria and characteristics that new members of the Board should have in order to increase the Board's effectiveness and enhance its stature in Greece.
+Additionally, the Board takes note of the self-evaluation reports of the Board Committees.